Full Name: Edward Trowbridge Collins, Sr.

 - 1906-09-17 Playing as "Sullivan" Columbia University jr Eddie Collins debuts with A's

-- 1909-08-04 Ump Tim Hurst instigates a riot by spitting at A's 2nd baseman Eddie Collins, who had questioned a call, this leads to Hurst's banishment
+- 1909-08-03 MLB umpire Tim Hurst instigates a riot by spitting in the face of A's 2nd baseman Eddie Collins who had questioned a call; 2 weeks later Hurst banned for life

 - 1931-06-15 Eddie Collins & Harry Heilmann retire from baseball